soonkuk/mitum-sdk-js/README.md

 To set the mitum version of all hints and the network id, refer to [Set version of hints](#set-version-of-hints) and [Set network id of operations](#set-network-id-of-operations).

-In addition, you can force the sdk to use extended msgs (which used in mitum2) to sign by set `forceExtendedMessage(true)`.
-See [Force to use extended messages](#force-to-use-extended-messages)
+To force certain signature types to be used for each operation, refer to [Force certain signature types](#force-certain-signature-types).

 ## Generate KeyPairs